-Florence death toll at 14, including 2 from carbon monoxide
+Florence death toll at 15, including 2 from carbon monoxide

 - Florida Taco Bell employee refuses to help client who doesn’t speak Spanish WATCH

+—A husband and wife died in a Fayetteville, North Carolina, house fire Friday

-— A mother and her 8-month-old child were killed when a massive tree crushed their brick house Friday in Wilmington, North Carolina
+—A mother and her 8-month-old child were killed when a massive tree crushed their brick house Friday in Wilmington, North Carolina

-— An 81-year-old man died while trying to evacuate Wayne County, North Carolina, on Friday
+—An 81-year-old man died while trying to evacuate Wayne County, North Carolina, on Friday

 — A 78-year-old man was electrocuted in the rain while trying to connect extension cords for a generator in Lenoir County, North Carolina

-— A 77-year old man died after he went outside to check on his hunting dogs and was blown down by strong winds
+—A 77-year old man died after he went outside to check on his hunting dogs and was blown down by strong winds

 —Three people died in Duplin County, North Carolina, because of flash flooding and swift water on roadways